-Cataplexy is a sudden, brief loss of voluntary muscle tone triggered by strong emotions such as laughter.
+Cataplexy is a sudden, brief loss of voluntary muscle tone triggered by strong emotions such as laughter, excitement, anger or fear.

 Cataplexy occurs during waking hours.
 During a mild attack, there may be a barely visible weakness in a muscle, such as drooping of the eyelids.
 A more severe episode may involve a total body collapse.